axieax/urlview.nvim/README.md

 1. Use the command `:UrlView` to see all the URLs in the current buffer.

 - For your convenience, feel free to set a keybind for this using `vim.api.nvim_set_keymap`
+- You can also hit `:UrlView <tab>` to see additional contexts that you can search from
+  - e.g. `:UrlView packer` to view links for installed [packer.nvim](https://github.com/wbthomason/packer.nvim) plugins

 2. You can optionally select a link to bring it up in your browser.